browserengineering/book/book/security.md

 10-2 *Certificate errors*.
 When accessing an HTTPS page, the web server can send an invalid certificate ([badssl.com](https://badssl.com) hosts various invalid certificates you can use for testing).
-In this case, the `wrap_socket` function will raise a certificate error; Catch these errors and show a warning message to the user.
+In this case, the `wrap_socket` function will raise a certificate error; catch these errors and show a warning message to the user.
 For all *other* HTTPS pages draw a padlock (spelled `\N{lock}`) in the address bar.